samapriya/Planet-Batch-Slack-Pipeline-CLI/README.md

 A good rule of them to be safe with this tool is to save the end date into the future so for example.
 The setup maybe

-`pbatch aoiupdate --indir "directory --days 30`
+`pbatch aoiupdate --indir "directory" --days 30`